 Wear protective clothing that is easily removed and covers all areas of the body to prevent against exposure to mold spores.
 You may even want to choose a protective outer layer that can be discarded such as a Tyvek suit.
 Other personal protective equipment that should be worn is rubber gloves and eye goggles.
 Wear a medium-efficiency or high-efficiency filter dust mask or respirator to protect against the inhalation of mold spores.
-For the best protection, choose a respirator designed for particle removal such as the model N95 or TC-21C particle respirator.
+For the best protection during black mold removal, choose a respirator designed for particle removal such as the model N95 or TC-21C particle respirator.

 4. Isolate the Area

 Each contaminated room or area should be cleaned separately and sealed off to prevent the spread of the mold.
 Black mold removal will disturb and stir up the mold, causing mold spores to become airborne allowing them to spread to other areas to germinate and colonize, unless the area being cleaned is properly sealed.
 The HVAC system should be turned off before the black mold removal is initiated.

 Mold containment is done by using plastic sheeting sealed with duct tape to cover doorways, vents, and other openings to occupied areas of the home or building.
 An exhaust fan should be used to create negative air pressure, directing airflow outside to carry any airborne mold spores with it.
 Just make sure the door or window is not near an air exchange that brings outdoor air into the home.

 Keep dust levels as low as possible during cleaning to prevent spores from becoming airborne and spread to other areas.
 It may be helpful to use an air purifier to minimize the airborne particulate.